 Decision.
-If an evidentiary hearing is held by a hearing officer, a proposal for decision will be issued by the hearing officer that recommends an outcome to the Commission.
+If an evidentiary hearing is held by a hearing officer, he or she will issue an initial proposal for decision that recommends an outcome to the Commission.
 The parties to the case will have the opportunity to file written comments on the proposal for decision and ask for oral argument before the Commission.
 The Commission will consider the hearing officer's proposal for decision, the parties' comments, and any arguments made at oral argument.
-The Commission may accept, reject, or modify the proposal for decision.
-In so doing, the Commission will issue a final order deciding the case.
+The Commission may accept, reject, or modify the proposal for decision and will issue a final order deciding the case.